-Hotraco Agri offers complete automation systems that regulate, control and monitor all your barn processes.
-These systems are suitable for all types of housing for broilers, layers, breeders and pullets and can be remotely controlled via computer, tablet or smartphone.
+Hotraco Agri offers complete poultry automation systems that regulate, control and monitor all your barn processes.
+These poultry automation systems are suitable for all types of housing for broilers, layers, breeders and pullets and can be remotely controlled via computer, tablet or smartphone.

-Please contact us to learn more about how you can benefit from our barn automation.Contact our poultry team
+Please contact us to learn more about how you can benefit from our poultry farm systems.Contact our poultry team

 A fantastic broiler project was completed at the foot of Mount Olympus, the highest mountain in Greece.